Introduction to the Study of Religions

 On successful completion of the course, a student will:

-- have acquired a foundational knowledge and understanding of selected approaches, methods and theories in the Study of Religions
+- have acquired a foundational knowledge and understanding of selected approaches, methods, theories and concepts in the Study of Religions;

-- be able to find and use books, journals and other sources of information relevant to topics studied in this course
+- be able to conduct academic research using books, journals, journal articles, websites and other sources of information relevant to religious topics including the theoretical ones studied in this course;

-- have acquired or enhanced undergraduate skills, e.g. in writing, critical thinking and argument, use of IT appropriate to Higher Education
+- have acquired or enhanced undergraduate skills, in e.g. writing, critical thinking and argument;

-- have written in detail at least two approved topics relevant to the course
+- have written in detail on at least two approved theoretical topics relevant to the course;

 Method of assessment1 essay (1,500 words) (15%), 1 essay (3,000) (45%) and a Learning Journal (Non Re-submittable) (40%)